Question bank

 This is a more beautiful flower.(iv)

-He is most intelligent than her.Q-6 Which of the following adjectives describes size?
+This is most beautiful flower.Q-5 Which of the following adjectives describes size?

 (i)